-AirAsia India is an Indian low-cost airline headquartered in Chennai, India.
-AirAsia India is in a joint venture with AirAsia Berhad, Tata Sons and Arun Bhatia.
-AirAsia began opertaing in June 2014 using Bangalore as it's primary hub.
+AirAsia India is an Indian low-cost airline headquartered in Chennai, India which began operating in June 2014 using Bangalore as its primary hub.
+The airline is in a joint venture with AirAsia Berhad, Tata Sons and Arun Bhatia.
+Similar airlines include Air Deccan and GoAir.

-Within the AirAsia family includes subsidary airlines:
+Within the AirAsia family includes subsidiary airlines:

 AirAsia has been awarded Skytrax's 'World's Best Low-Cost Airline' for 7 years running.

 Jammu and Kashmir